Stonewall riots: Violence breaks out

 We all had a collective feeling like we'd had enough of this kind of shit.
 It wasn't anything tangible anybody said to anyone else, it was just kind of like everything over the years had come to a head on that one particular night in the one particular place and it was not an organized demonstration...
-Everyone in the crowd felt that we were never going to go back.
-It was like the last straw.
-It was time to reclaim something that had always been taken from us...
-All kinds of people, all different reasons, but mostly it was total outrage, anger, sorrow, everything combined, and everything just kind of ran its course.
-It was the police who were doing most of the destruction.
-We were really trying to get back in and break free.
-And we felt that we had freedom at last, or freedom to at least show that we demanded freedom.
-We weren't going to be walking meekly in the night and letting them shove us around—it's like standing your ground for the first time and in a really strong way and that's what caught the police by surprise.
-There was something in the air, freedom a long time overdue and we're going to fight for it.
-It took different forms, but the bottom line was, we weren't going to go away.
-And we didn't.

-The only known photograph taken during the first night of the riots, taken by freelance photographer Joseph Ambrosini, shows the homeless gay youth who slept in nearby Christopher Park, scuffling with police.
+The only known photograph from the first night of the riots, taken by freelance photographer Joseph Ambrosini, shows the homeless gay youth who slept in nearby Christopher Park, scuffling with police.
 Jackie Hormona and Tommy Lanigan-Schmidt are on the far left.

 The Mattachine Society newsletter a month later offered its explanation of why the riots occurred: "It catered largely to a group of people who are not welcome in, or cannot afford, other places of homosexual social gathering ...
 The Stonewall became home to these kids.
 When it was raided, they fought for it.
 That and the fact that they had nothing to lose other than the most tolerant and broadminded gay place in town, explains why."

 Garbage cans, garbage, bottles, rocks, and bricks were hurled at the building, breaking the windows.
-Witnesses attest that "flame queens", hustlers and gay "street kids"—the most outcast people in the gay community—were responsible for the first volley of projectiles, as well as the uprooting of a parking meter used as a battering ram on the doors of the Stonewall Inn.
+Witnesses attest that "flame queens", hustlers, and gay "street kids"—the most outcast people in the gay community—were responsible for the first volley of projectiles, as well as the uprooting of a parking meter used as a battering ram on the doors of the Stonewall Inn.